-Recommendation 1 The Leadership Group should ensure that the priorities chosen are rural -proofed during the action planning.
-This involves testing each priority against the needs of the rural communities in Carlisle and Eden, particularly attention will be paid to issues of accessibility.
-2 The structure of the partnership is reviewed.
-3 The Leadership Group ensures that the task groups of the CDRP consider a broader response .
-4 A new APACS task and finish group is formed to ensure that transition between current performance frameworks and the proposals are smooth and successful 5 A member of the CDRP Support Team or a suitable officer should represent the CDRP at the Carlisle and Eden Casualty Reduction Partnership (CRASH).
-6 Leadership Group ensures that the crosscutting themes of Drugs and Alcohol are tackled through the CDRP Task Group Structure.
-7 Leadership Group should anticipate a national campaign over Christmas and New Year in line with 'sharpened criminal justice for drunken behaviour' 8 Strengthen links with the Local Criminal Justice Board through the Safer & Stronger Thematic Partnership.
-9 Continue to jointly commission with the Fire & Rescue Service and plan local interventions were priorities and priority locations are shared.
-10 The Leadership Group need to give the task groups a clear steer on the degree of cross-over work expected to satisfy the broader goal of building 'stronger more cohesive communities' .
-11 The Leadership Group must note the miss-match between reduction in ASB incidents and the lack of awareness of authorities tackling ASB.
+Recommendation 6 Leadership Group ensures that the crosscutting themes of Drugs and Alcohol are tackled through the CDRP Task Group Structure.
+7 Leadership Group should anticipate a national campaign over Christmas and New Year in line with 'sharpened criminal justice for drunken behaviour' 10 The Leadership Group need to resource the media strategy to ensure that the gap between the the must note the miss-match between reduction in ASB incidents and the lack of awareness the public has in the role all authorities share in tackling ASB is closed.
 ASB and Crime remains the single most important factor in deciding whether a neighbourhood is a good place to live.
-12 The Leadership Group ensures that the Residential Social Landlords are included in both the strategic and operational groups of the partnership.
-These new participatory bodies will provide a fresh perspective on the strategy of the CDRP.
-13 Retain ASB Police recorded incidents as the key measure of ASB Performance and consider a stretching target for this indicator for 2008/2009.
-14 Continue to prioritise ASB as the key community priority and develop the Community Intelligence Logs as a local coding system for ASB in Carlisle and Eden in line with the police's national incident recording standard.
-15 Leadership Group ensures that the task groups retain a focus on BCS Comparator crimes especially the areas of high volume and under- performance in comparison with last year.
-The violent crime titles are given the highest priority when considering any work in the remaining six month.
-16 Domestic violence should remains as a key priority both local and countywide 17 Based on the development of a countywide project (Scafell Project) and the role of the county Joint Agency Group the CDRP no longer need to retain this strategy as a local priority.
+12 Retain ASB Police recorded incidents as the key measure of ASB Performance and consider a stretching target for this indicator for 2008/2009.
+13 Continue to prioritise ASB as the key community priority and develop the better the management information to support the partnership work 15 Acquisitive crime is not to be retained as a priority over the next six months.
+The performance currently is very good and nothing over the last three suggests that this trend will be reversed over the next six months 16 The volume crime titles within criminal damage are retained as priorities for the next six months namely: Damage to motor vehicles Damage to dwellings These priorities should be tackled in conjunction with Anti Social Behaviour.
+17 Violent crime should remain a priority for the festive period.
+18 Domestic violence should remains as a key priority both local and countywide 19 Based on the three developments of: A countywide project (Scafell Project) The role of the county Joint Agency Group The County CDRP (Safer & Stronger Thematic Partnership) The CDRP no longer need to retain this strategy as a local priority.
 It should be dealt with as a countywide priority through the Safer and Stronger Thematic Partnership.
-18 Environmental ASB is considered as new priority with the community priority of ASB.
-19 Leadership group recognise the role hate incidents have in undermining community cohesion through the negative publicity they gain.
-20 The Leadership Group considers reviewing the current approach to tackling substance misuse as a 'cross-cutting issue'.
+20 Environmental ASB is considered as new priority with the community priority of ASB.
+21 Leadership group recognise the role hate incidents have in undermining community cohesion through the negative publicity they gain.
+The responsible authorities need to ensure that Hate Incident and Crimes are a key component of the county and local Community Cohesion Strategies.
+22 The Leadership Group considers reviewing the current approach to tackling substance misuse as a 'cross-cutting issue'.
 Any priority chosen by the CDRP are tested against substance misuse to identify the common issues.